 Section 5-7.
-Commission for the Disabled.
+Commission for Accessibility. [(18)]

-The Commission for the Disabled shall consist of nine members appointed to staggered two-year terms.
-The Commission shall review the needs of the disabled of the Town and recommend policies to the Board of Selectmen or other boards and commissions duly empowered to implement them.
+The Commission for Accessibility shall consist of nine members appointed to staggered two-year terms.
+The Commission shall review the needs of people with disabilities of the Town and recommend policies to the Board of Selectmen or other boards and commissions duly empowered to implement them.
 The Commission shall be authorized to file grant applications on behalf of the Town.

 Section 5-8.
-Economic Development Commission.
+Economic and Community Development Commission. [(18)]

-The Economic Development Commission shall consist of seven members serving one-year terms.
+The Economic and Community Development Commission shall consist of seven members serving one-year terms.
 The Commission will seek to implement orderly and planned economic development in keeping with the character of the Town.
 The Commission will seek to involve all agencies, commissions, boards, and departments in the Town, which are involved in, or are affected by, economic development, as well as the residents of the Town, in its work to promote economic development.